 While most people may have tried karate as kids, there’s nothing like learning a martial art in the home of Zen.
 From kyudo (archery) to aikido, there are plenty of different arts to try, some you may be familiar with and some less so.
 Compared to arts like ikebana and printing, martial arts are a little less likely to offer one-off classes, but they can still be found.

 Keep an eye on the MIFA page as they often have classes in kyudo and karate as well as aikido at very reasonable prices.
 The Tokyo Budokan has a great kyudo range which can be used under the supervision of an instructor or alone of you hold the relevant certifications.
 If you are here for a while and wish to learn judo, you could attend one of the 6-day summer courses at the Kodokan.
-To try bujutsu (budo) try the Aunkai school where your first lesson is free if you reserve.
+To try bujutsu (budo) try the Aunkai school where your first lesson is free if you reserve (look for the trial lesson link).
 Women’s karate lessons are available with a trial lesson at the Yomiuri Center in Yokohama on Saturday afternoons, but email ahead to check availability.
 Hisui Tokyo also offer introduction courses to batto (a sword-drawing art).

 Ikebana | 生け花